Set-valued metrics and generalized Hausdorff distances: Generalized Hausdorff distances (ghd's)

 })

-Notice from this example that, on a metric space $X$, the presence of other structures besides the metric (e.g., multiplication, addition, scalar-multiplication, norms, inner products, etc) can strictly increase the number of valid choices of distance between subsets of $X$. \end{example}
+Notice from this example that, on a metric space $X$, the presence of other structures (e.g., addition and scalar-multiplication) besides the metric can strictly increase the number of valid choices of distance between subsets of $X$. \end{example}